davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

 ### Code-analysis based completion via TernJS

 TernJS is kind of like IntelliSense if you've ever used Visual Studio, or like the autocompletion for many very robust IDEs.
-It parses your code you extracts various symbols, like function names, variable names, and values, and provides those to Vim's auto-completion engine.
+It parses your code and extracts various symbols, like function names, variable names, and values, and provides those to Vim's auto-completion engine.